 - Was I treated with respect and compassion?

 - Was I informed on how the process works?

 - Did I get what I wanted?

 So, what do you think matters most to employees?
 Process, interactions, or outcomes?

 Overwhelmingly, the answer is process and interactions.
 When it comes to performance reviews, we don’t need to tell you that employees are often frustrated with the process.
 Outcomes are likely to be variable across the board.
 When the traditional annual review period concludes, data show that less than 10% of employees will likely be promoted.
-Out of the roughly 90% of the remaining workforce, there will undoubtedly be someone who is left disappointed with the result.
+Out of the roughly 90% of the remaining workforce, someone will undoubtedly be disappointed with the result.